 </ img>

-The smartphone has 6.8-inch Dynamic AMOLED screen with curved sides and an elongated 19: 9 aspect ratio and a round neckline for the front camera.
-Resolution is 3040x1440 (WQHD +), pixel density - 498 ppi.
-Of course, Samsung has installed the most sophisticated of the available displays at the company.
-It supports the HDR10 + standard and has 100% DCI-P3 color gamut.
-It is claimed that the maximum brightness in the sun can reach 800 cd / m2, and the peak brightness is 1200 cd / m2.
-The screen is really excellent and almost devoid of typical AMOLED problems: at angles, white does not go green, and PWM flicker is not so pronounced compared to most OLED / AMOLED.
-The screen does not fade in the sun.
+The smartphone has 6 installed.8-inch Dynamic AMOLED screen with curved sides and an elongated 19:9 aspect ratio and a round cutout for the front camera.
+The resolution is 3040x1440 (WQHD+), pixel density is 498 ppi.
+Of course, Samsung has installed the most sophisticated display the company has.
+It supports the HDR10+ standard and has 100% DCI-P3 color gamut.
+It is claimed that the maximum brightness in the sun can reach 800 cd/m2, and the peak brightness is 1200 cd/m2.
+The screen is really excellent and practically devoid of typical AMOLED problems: at angles, the white color does not turn green, and the PWM flicker is not so pronounced compared to most OLED/AMOLED.
+The screen does not go blind in the sun.

 </ img>

-In the screen settings - standard setSamsung's current flagships.
-The scale of the interface elements, font, its size, night mode (black theme of the interface), a blue filter, the ability to hide the camera cutout and the choice of resolution: 3040x1440 (WQHD +), 2280x1080 (FHD +) and 1520x720 (HD +).
-Always On Display with settings, of course, also has:
+In the screen settings - standard setcurrent Samsung flagships.
+The scale of interface elements, font, its size, night mode (black interface theme), blue filter, the ability to hide the camera cutout and choice of resolution: 3040x1440 (WQHD+), 2280x1080 (FHD+) and 1520x720 (HD+).
+Always On Display with settings, of course, is also available:

 </ img>